LBHackney-IT/mock_hackney_api/README.md

 If using this for user testing, please ensure testers know to write their scripts appropriately, and to inform participants of this.

+## Mock Data

+Obviously we need to create some fake data for some things to work, here is what this Mock API will do:

+*Repairs, Work Order & Appointments*: Any repairs created in the system, will be returned at the appropiate endpoints

+*Properties*: There is no endpoint to create properties.
+I have created some fake properties in `db/seeds.rb`.
+You can add your own if you like.
+Finding by postcode is done by simply stripping whitespace and doing a case insensitive search.

 ## Contributing